michaelnisi/patron/README.md

 Consume JSON HTTP APIs.

 Programs often communicate over [HTTP](http://httpwg.org/).
-The de facto standard notation for this communication is [JSON](http://www.json.org/).
+The de facto standard notation for payloads in this communication is [JSON](http://www.json.org/).
 Patron provides a simple interface to send and receive data to and from HTTP servers.
 It’s purpose is to reduce redundant client code in our programs.

 ## Symbols